 - Use these scores to determine next steps for school leaders as they develop their schools as PLCs.

 Using the PLCA-R requires permission from PLC Associates.
-The following steps guide users in selecting the PLCA-R version, obtaining permission, and accessing the PLCA-R.
+The following steps guide users in selecting the PLCA-R version (hard copy or online), obtaining permission, and accessing the PLCA-R.

 - Select the appropriate PLCA-R version.
-PLC Associates has developed two versions of the PLCA-R: an online version and a paper and pencil version.
+PLC Associates has developed three versions of the PLCA-R: an online version, an alternate online version using a different platform, and a paper and pencil version.